-From these results, we can conclude that the most effective goalkeeper that was found using PLSM uses a small number of motifs.
-A likely cause for this is that PLSM is forced to map a large number of found patterns to a predefined number of motifs: The smaller the number of motifs, the more general they will be.
+From these results, we can conclude that the most effective goalkeeper that was reacting on activity patterns discovered using PLSM uses a small number of motifs.
+A likely cause for this is that PLSM is forced to map a large number of reoccuring patterns to a limited and predefined number of motifs: The smaller the number of motifs, the more general they will be.
 Results also indicate that effectiveness is increased if T_z is low.
 This seems counterintuitive, as the longer motif contains more timesteps that could match the new document.
 However, the activities that are represented by motifs of $T_z = 10$ are forced to represent short and concise patterns that match typical recurring actions, whereas the motifs of $T_z = 20$ may represent an entire penalty shootout.
-An indication for this is that, when shown a real-life scene, p(z) is large for almost every motif, for $T_z = 20$, whereas there is more contrast for $T_z = 20$ (see figure 7).
+An indication for this is that, when shown a reallife scene, p(z) is large for almost every motif, for $T_z = 20$, whereas there is more contrast for $T_z = 20$ (see Fig. 7).

-The goalkeepers that were found using PLSM were compared it to the regular goalkeeper model.
+The goalkeepers that were trained using PLSM were compared to the regular goalkeeper model.
 This model bases its actions on the speed of the ball.
 If this speed exceeds a certain threshold, the direction is calculated and the keeper dives left or right.
 The direction is based on the expected location where the ball will cross the goal line.
-Results are shown below:
+Results are shown in Table II: